 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Town's basic financial statements.
-The accompanying supplementary information on page 72 through 75 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying supplementary information on page 72 through 75 are presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards and Notes to the Schedule of Federal Awards, on page 90 through 92 are presented for purposes of additional analysis as required by Title 2 W.S.
+Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and are also not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 This information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.